WayfaringBloke/dnd/writing/msns/1_Deli.md

 ## Dining Area
 - A narrow corridor leads up to a cramped dining area, with a bar & stools facing the wall.
 - There's a large soda vending machine and a deli counter with a posh brit stood behind it.
+Called Roger Cohen.
 - The resturaunt serves primarily deli food, but also hash browns and a smattering of british dishes (toad in the hole, full breakfast, bangers & mash, fish & chips).
 - In the drinks cabinet there's literally only two things: cans of OrangeLime, a popular soda, and Cold Leprechaun's Brew, a 50/50 mix of whiskey and strong black coffee.
 Fucking exclusivity deals.
+- Gigantic Cash Only Sign
 - **SECURITY:** Gun that fires through wall in narrow corridor

 ## Pantry